davidmjadams/simpleshapes/content/_index.md

 I'm CPTO and Co-Founder @ <a href="https://www.ponchopay.com/">PonchoPay</a>, where we’ve built a fintech platform that processes tens of millions in childcare payments each year.

 Over 20 years, I’ve taken products from day zero to successful growth and worked with world-leading companies.
-I have a particular expertise in zero-to-one products and startups.
+I have a particular expertise in zero-to-one in products and startups.

-This is my space to think out loud and share lessons and observations on product strategy, software engineering, and the practical application of AI and agents.
+This is my home to think out loud on product strategy, software engineering, and the practical application of AI.